 After going through the checklist and determining that the organization is financially able to become an ACO, there will still be hurdles that CFOs will need to guide their organization through during the process.

 One of the major financial hurdles will be creating a physician network required for an ACO.
 There are two parts to this hurdle.
 The first is the cost of the IT systems needed in order to manage a population.
-Physicians will need concurrent information about what services have been provided to which patient, because in an ACO model, the more services provided usually means less money for the organization.
-Therefore, hospitals will need to be able to measure services in real time.
+Physicians will need concurrent information about what services have been provided to which patient because, in an ACO model, more services provided usually means less money for the organization.
+Therefore, hospitals will need to be able to measure services in real-time.
 The second part of the hurdle is developing the processes across the physician network to create value.
 Not all physicians practice the same; they treat at different levels and use different diagnostics.
-The cost of training the physicians in the network to act as a group becomes a cost of education, training and monitoring as you develop consistent high value services.
+The cost of training the physicians in the network to act as a group becomes a cost of education, training, and monitoring as you develop consistent high-value services.

 The other two main financial hurdles are related to covering procedures and patients that are out-of-network.
 First, hospitals must develop and negotiate contracts for services that are not covered in the ACO.
 One example is that of transplants not being covered by the network.
 A hospital will have to contract with someone to do those procedures for them.
 Also, hospitals will need to cover patients that travel out of their geographical sphere of care and need treatment.
 For example, the patient goes on vacation and needs emergency care far from his home hospital.
 The hospital will need to contract that or pay the going rate for that service, which can get pretty pricey.
 Many of the out-of-network services will be on a fee-for-service basis and will have high variation as to the cost of the services.
 ACOs need to be prepared to cover these somewhat unexpected costs.